eberban/eberban/books/refgram/src/logic/chaining.md

 > Given $(c),$(e):\
 > $(e) is a cat and is beautiful.

-If the right predicate has more than one explicit argument then it is wrapped in a predicate having only one explicit argument, and every other arguments are filled with __existential variables__.
-The process of wrapping the predicate and creating __existential variables__ to have the correct arity is called the __arity mismatch resolution__, and is a key aspect of Eberban grammar to reduce verbosity in simple cases.
+If the right predicate has more than one explicit argument, then it is wrapped in a predicate having only one explicit argument and every other argument is filled with __existential variables__.
+The process of wrapping the predicate and creating __existential variables__ to have the correct arity is called __arity mismatch resolution__ and it is a key aspect of Eberban grammar to reduce verbosity in simple cases.

 > __mian buri__
 >